There was a time back when things were a little wilder – yes, it was the 90s – that the culinary options in Townsend, Tennessee were rather one note.

 It also may well be Townsend’s best breakfast spot.

 The Grand Daddy, a massive breakfast sandwich, is perfect if you’re planning on not getting a lot accomplished the rest of the day.
+The scrambled eggs, smoked bacon and biscuits and gravy are also fantastic.
+But do they have pancakes?
+Yes!
+They do!

 Don’t eat the Grand Daddy and plan a major hike.
 That’s all.